LycheeOrg/LycheeOrg.github.io/docs/faq_troubleshooting.md

 docker-compose logs lychee
 ```

+### I just updated to 7.3+ and I get PHP Fatal error: Uncaught RuntimeException: A facade root has not been set.

+This error is misleading.
+Version 7.3 added support for LDAP, which requires the `php-ldap` extension.
+Verify that you have all the required PHP extensions installed.
 ### I'm getting database connection errors in Docker, what can I do?

 Database connection issues in Docker are usually related to service configuration: